GreyJohnsonGit/DataStructuresAndAlgorithms/README.md

 ## Notes

 It's Windows dependant!
-If you (for some odd reason) wanted to run the code, you will have to modify PrintC.hpp as it uses the windows funcitons to print to console with colors.
+If you (for some odd reason) wanted to run the code, you will have to modify PrintC.hpp as it uses the windows functions to print to console with colors.